top of page

 As the youngest of 3 boys, I have played year-round sports since I was in diapers (literally, I played “big bat” at age 3!).
 I have always loved sports.
 I love to play sports, to watch sports, and to talk sports.
 Then in early 2014, at age 11, I started to experience leg pain.
 What doctors initially thought was a sports injury turned out to be a Ewing Sarcoma tumor on my left femur.

 I was blessed to have parents who actively sought the most innovative treatments and wisely decided to utilize an integrative approach to wellness.
-Our family committed to this treatment program in solidarity; it was our diagnosis.
-We all ate a plant-based diet, exercised daily, did family meditations, and got adequate rest.
+Our family committed to this program in solidarity.
+This wasn’t just my diagnosis—it was ours.
+We ate a plant-based diet, exercised daily, meditated as a family, got adequate rest, and made joy part of the protocol.
 I never wore a hospital gown (those were for sick people).
-I took targeted supplements, had weekly massage therapy, and we used affirmations as part of our daily routine.
-During treatment sessions, we surrounded ourselves with success stories, set up a movie screen, and hung a basketball hoop in our hospital room; fun was the best medicine.
+I took targeted supplements, had weekly massage therapy, and used affirmations as part of my daily routine.
+During treatment sessions, we surrounded ourselves with success stories, set up a movie screen, and hung a basketball hoop in our hospital room.
 Even though it was against hospital policy, we also went outside to the rooftop terrace to play some baseball (IV in tow).

-I also realize that not all stories unfold the way mine did.
+So, yes, a diagnosis is hard.
+But it can also be a catalyst for growth.
+Without mine, there’d be no book, no mission, no opportunity to serve others.
+No full-circle moment.
+I realize that not all stories unfold the way mine did.
 I am humbled and grateful beyond words.

 In Health,